— Family Owned - Est. 2001 —

 Based on healthy robust Mediterranean ingredients, tapas, although in the tradition of "snacking", are a far cry from junk food.
-Seafood salads, empanadas, grilled shellfish, potato omelets, or tapas as straightforward as slices of jamon Serrano, tasty chorizo sausage, or unique Manchego cheese are just a few of the tantalizing possibilities.
+Tapas are as straightforward as slices of Jamón Serrano, seafood salads, grilled shellfish, potato omelets, chorizo sausage or Manchego cheese.
+These are just a few of the tantalizing possibilities.

 The first Jamones Ibéricos (hams) arrived in time for Christmas in 2007.
 The first was sliced by celebrated chef José Andrés on December 12th with the Spanish ambassador to the U.S. in attendance .
-The crown jewel of Spanish ham, the Jamón Ibérico de Bellota, or acorn fed Iberico ham, will be arriving July 2008.
+The crown jewel of Spanish ham, the Jamón Ibérico de Bellota, or acorn fed Iberico ham, arrived in July 2008.
 These larger hams require more time to cure, but they are worth the wait!